Get the follow-along PBIX example

 Keep this picture in mind as we go forward.
 Now let's go back to our dashboard.

 While you're building and once you've finished making your report, make sure to check what is behind it.
 You should always be in control of what and how many elements are present within your report and you should pay attention to their relationships.
 The best way to keep track of this is to enable the Selection pane to check how your page looks like behind the scenes.

 How to enable the Selection Pane.
 Open your Report.
 From View Tab > Check the Selection Pane.
 The selection Pane should be shown and list all the visualization parts on the current report page.

 Just keeping the Selection pane open while working in Power BI will make your life much easier.

 For example, sometimes it's hard to click on some elements in Power BI because they are small or overlapping.
 Instead of hunting all over the screen with your mouse, you can just use the Selection pane to select the element you want to edit, copy or delete.

-As you start building a new page, you usually open a blank page and start adding all the necessary elements, like four page tab buttons.
+As you start building a new page, you usually open a blank page and start adding all the necessary elements, like four-page tab buttons.
 You immediately hit the problem with Power BI default settings, which is that the default design of the buttons does not really respond to user action.
 You can make this better by enabling the fill and changing color on hover.
-Be careful to not overdo with all design options, if you want to keep your report minimal and clean.
+Be careful to not overdo all design options, if you want to keep your report minimal and clean.